February 9th 2021

 In the UK there is an obligation to be unbiased and evidence-based when producing documentaries.
 In the US, the public is not protected in the same way, so anyone with money and an opinion can produce and sell documentaries to networks and streaming services.
 While these may be labelled as documentaries, it is more accurate to refer to them as films.
 Films about diet have become increasingly popular and while undoubtedly compelling, these films are often heavily biased and rarely offer a balanced view.
 They are often commissioned by a wealthy individual with a fixed agenda seeking to prove themselves right rather than to explore a subject matter in a traditionally investigative way meaning viewers can end up wrongfully swayed towards a certain way of eating.

-Here are my honest opinions on five of the most popular diet films on Netflix
+Here are my honest opinions on six of the most popular diet films on Netflix

 Cowspiracy was released in 2014 and was arguably one of the first of its kind to capture the attention of a UK audience.
 The focus of the film is to highlight the impact of cattle farming for dairy and beef on the environment.
 Cowspiracy was so compelling to viewers that it is widely cited as the reason for many people turning to a vegan diet.
 It is vital to remember that other leading environmental scientists don’t agree with the conclusions drawn in this film.
 It is also key to note that in the UK we are protected from excessive antibiotic use, poor animal welfare and hormones in the meat industry which are all permitted in the US and are a key narrative in Cowspiracy.